brechtbilliet/brechtbilliet.github.io/_posts/2022-09-21-simple-angular-dialogs-with-the-cdk.md

     // Tell the parent to destroy the component
     @Output() public readonly closeDialog = new EventEmitter<void>();

-    // get a grasp on the ng-template with the cdkPortal directive
     @ViewChild(CdkPortal) public readonly portal: CdkPortal | undefined;
-    ...
-    constructor(private readonly overlay: Overlay){
-    }
     ...
     public ngOnDestroy(): void {
         // parent destroys this component, this component destroys the overlayRef